ibozev/BasicWPFProjects/README.md

 # BasicWPFProjects
-Learning basic WPF and .NET
+Basic university projects for learning WPF and .NET